The process of applying or matching a payment or credit note to an invoice is also referred to as allocating.

 When you create a payment or credit note from within an invoice, this matching happens automatically and you don't need to do anything else.
 But what about when you've created a separate credit note?
 You'll need to go a step further and match it to the relevant invoice or invoices, to reduce the amount outstanding.

-If you create standalone credit notes or payments on account for a customer or supplier, you can allocate these to one or more invoice from the Account Allocation option.
+If you create separate (or 'standalone') credit notes or payments on account for a customer or supplier, you can allocate these to one or more invoices using the Account Allocation option.